18-642 Project 8

 p08_writeup_[AndrewID]_[FamilyName]_[GivenName].pdf the elements of the

-writeup should be in a single .pdf file.
-Please don't make the TAs sift through
+writeup should be integrated into a single .pdf file.
+Please don't make the TAs

-Zip the three files and submit them as
+Zip the two files and submit them as Project08_[Andrew

 The rubric for the project is found here.

 - There are no points for mazes this week, but there will be next week.

 We strongly suggest you see how your code is doing on mazes 1 through 6